2018ik/2018ik.github.io/_wiki/law_romans.markdown

 ## Background

 Romans chapters 7 to 8 reveals four **laws** which operate within man, as well as the law of God.
+The four laws which operate in man are not legalistic or written laws, but scientific laws i.e. principles which operate automatically based on certain conditions.

 ## Law of God